yvonniefan/php2650_project/php2650_proj.md

 tends to be biased towards inclusion of variables with many split points.

-Conditional Inference Forest (CIF):
+### Conditional Inference Forest (CIF)\*:

+“The random survival forests algorithm, has been criticised for having a bias towards selecting variables with many split points and the conditional inference forest algorithm has been identified as a method to reduce this selection bias.”.
 As a further alternative to survival trees, CIF is able to correct bias in RSF “by separating the algorithm for selecting the best covariate to split on from that of the best split point search” (BMC paper)

 ------------------------------------------------------------------------